privacybydesign/pbdf-website/pages/en/irma-explanation.md

 Attributes form a natural mechanism for revealing certain aspects of yourself, while at the same time selectively disclosing other aspects.
-There are many scenarios where attributes provide precisely the relevant information that is required for a certain transaction.
+There are many scenarios where attributes provide precisely the relevant information that is required for a certain transaction:

 * If you wish to join an online chat-box for minors, you have to prove that you are younger than 15, for instance.
 Or if you want to participate in an online discussion group of people with a certain sensitive disease, this disease itself can be the attribute that gives you anonymous access to the group.

-* When you wish to buy a violent game/movie/book online, you have to prove that you are older than 16, or may even older than 18.
+* When you wish to buy a violent game/movie/book online, you have to prove that you are older than 16, or maybe even older than 18.

-* If you possess the "student" attribute you may be able to get a discount at a hairdresser; en if you have the "handicapped" attribute of specific kind, you may be entitled to special transportation.
+* If you possess the "student" attribute you may be able to get a discount at a hairdresser; if you have the "handicapped" attribute of specific kind, you may be entitled to special transportation.

-* For a purchase online you home address attribute is needed for delivery.
+* For a purchase online your home address attribute is needed for delivery.
 Discounts may be available via a loyalty attribute of the webshop.
 And possible an age limit attribute is required if the item that you purchase is not intended for minors.